berteloot/antares/README.md

 - Cycle time component sliders for detailed fleet sizing
 - 3-year cost comparison visualization
 - Email report generation with AI-powered business case
-- Database storage of all calculations
+- HubSpot integration for storing all calculations as notes on contacts

-## Database Schema

-The `Calculation` model stores:
-- User email and company
-- All input parameters as JSON
-- Calculated results as JSON
-- Timestamp

 ## Deployment